-Melbourne is home to some of the best cafes in the world, the standard we set is replicated all over, and it's no surprise as the quality of our coffee and brunch options are second to none.
+This city is home to some of the best cafes in the world, the standard we set is replicated all over, and it's no surprise as the quality of our coffee and brunch options are second to none.

-From spots for a quick coffee and a pastry to Sunday brunch to fine dining-level menus, the best cafes in Melbourne right now:
+From spots for a quick coffee and a pastry to Sunday brunch to fine dining-level menus, the best cafes Melbourne has to offer are right here.

 Head to Errol Street for one of Melbourne’s most loved and lauded cafes, Auction Rooms.
 The coffee is as good as it gets, and the menu features a range of breakfast favourites from chorizo scrambled eggs to black rice pudding which they sling out to the busy weekend crowds.